No. 42693, Tandem Roller "Stumbles," 1925

 Restoration of the large components was done at the Launceston Steam Railway, the liftable items at Marjons.

 This is the oldest Robey portable known to exist in the UK.
-Acquired in 1996 from a farm near Leicestershire, it had lain derelict for about 50 years.
-The wrought iron boiler has been repaired, a new front fore carriage made and new wooden cartwheels have been made by a wheelwright.
-The motion is currently being repaired and rebuilt by Simon Williams.
+Acquired in 1996 from a farm in Leicestershire where it had lain derelict for about 50 years.
+The wrought iron boiler has been repaired, a new front carriage made and new wooden cartwheels have been made by a wheelwright.
+The motion is largely complete but there is work to do on the water pump, smokebox door and boiler cladding.

 3331 Thrashing Machine c1880